kareemsasa3/arachne/docs/ENVIRONMENT_MIGRATION_SUMMARY.md

 ## Task Completed: Centralized Environment Variable System

-This document summarizes the implementation of a comprehensive centralized environment variable system for the portfolio project.
+This document summarizes the implementation of a comprehensive centralized environment variable system for the arachne project.

 ## What Was Accomplished